 126.96.36.199.
 The Nominations Coordinator will present all current candidates at the November General Meeting.

 188.8.131.52.
 The Nominations Coordinator will provide a complete set of candidates through official communication channels at the beginning of December.

 184.108.40.206.
 Elections must conclude at the December General Meeting with the newly Elected Officers assuming their duties on January 1 of the following year.

 6.6.1.
 Presides and serves as a moderator of General Meetings and may delegate this duty to other Elected Officers.

 6.6.2.
-Votes at General Meetings only in the case of a tie.
+Only participates in a Membership vote in the case of a tie.

 6.6.3.
 Provides consideration and approval of Policy and Procedure Changes

 220.127.116.11.
 Ensures that any requested Policy and Procedure amendments are considered by the Board.

 18.104.22.168.
 Presents any Policy changes from Board Meetings at each General Meeting.